-The company's new Z system couldn't be more different and the Nikon Z7 is the first camera in the line-up.
+The company's new Z system couldn't be more different, and the Nikon Z7 is the first of two cameras in the line-up, alongside its Z6 launch partner.
 With a fresh lens mount that's been crafted with wide-aperture lens design in mind, and its first two models built around full-frame sensors, this is a system that many photographers had wanted from the start.

 Nikon Z7 review: features